 I’d like to say right away that I’m a fan of this product.
 I’ve used all the competitors and ContentStudio beats most, if not all of them.
 Let me tell you why.

-- The pricing plans, compared to other social media tools with similar capabilities, are competitive
+- The pricing plans, compared to other social media tools with similar capabilities, are very competitive

 - The free account gives you up to 500 posts per month.
 All paid plans allow unlimited social posts every month